 How to knead Neapolitan pizza dough by hands

 To follow the tradition we will start adding water in a bowl and then dissolve all the fresh yeast:

-We then star adding flour in the water with the help of a spoon.
-While with a fork we start mixing water and flour.
+We then star adding flour to the water with the help of a spoon (you don’t really need a spoon but it will help in dosing the amount o flour you add).
+In order to keep the dough mixing easy, we will use a fork to incorporate flour in water.
 Don’t worry if in this phase you have lumpy flour.
 That is fine.
 Just be careful not adding too much flour at a time:

 When the dough reaches the consistency of a cream (so it’s still liquid) we add salt:

 We then continue to knead until we consume almost all flour, but not all of it.
 We want to keep some flour to help the next phase of kneading.

 For the last phase of kneading we want to move on our countertop (or on a kneading pad if you have one).
 Here we will use the remaining flour to knead and incorporate as much air in the dough as we can:

 To incorporate air in the pizza dough you simply need to stretch it with the back of your palms and then fold it on itself.
 I have a few videos on TikTok showing the technique, but if you prefer you can drop me a message and I will provide a direct link to a private Youtube video.
 Even though in the next kneading phase explained you will have a bunch of pictures to follow.

 You should stop kneading when you feel that the dough becomes too much elastic and does not want to be stretched anymore.
 When that happens it’s time to have the dough resting.